-FRESHMAN (2013-14) Had one of the best freshman campaigns in school history, as she posted a 23-7 overall singles mark to go along with an 18-4 dual match record, earning her a spot on the All-American Athletic Conference First Team...both marks ranked second on the team...her .818 dual match win percentage ranks seventh on the school's all-time single-season dual match win percentage list...one of just three Cougars to reach the 20-win plateau...led the team in overall doubles victories, posting a 20-8 overall mark, while going 13-6 in dual play...garnered 2014 ITA Scholar Athlete honors...led the team with eight match-clinching victories, including representing the clinching point in seven of Houston's last 16 victories to end the season...clinched a one-point (4-3) UH victory at No. 40 Washington on Feb.
-23, 2014...played at either the No. 2 or No. 3 position during the final nine matches of the season, dropping just one set during that span...went a combined 12-3 from the No. 4-6 positions on the season...won a team-best 10 straight singles matches from March 21- April 19, 2014...went 4-1 against AAC competition...won six straight doubles affairs from Sept.
+FRESHMAN (2013-14) Had one of the best freshman campaigns in school history, as she posted a 23-7 overall singles mark to go along with an 18-4 dual match record, earning her a spot on the All-American Athletic Conference First Team...
+Both marks ranked second on the team...
+Her .818 dual match win percentage ranked seventh on the school's all-time single-season dual match win percentage list...
+One of just three Cougars to reach the 20-win plateau...
+Led the team in overall doubles victories, posting a 20-8 overall mark, while going 13-6 in dual play...
+Garnered 2014 ITA Scholar Athlete honors...
+Led the team with eight match-clinching victories, including representing the clinching point in seven of Houston's last 16 victories to end the season...
+Clinched a 4-3 UH victory at No. 40 Washington (2/23)...
+Played at either the No. 2 or No. 3 position during the final nine matches of the season, dropping just one set during that span...
+Went a combined 12-3 from the No. 4-6 positions on the season...
+Won a team-best 10 straight singles matches from March 21- April 19...
+Went 4-1 against American competition...
+Won six straight doubles affairs from Sept.
 2 - Nov.
-4, 2014...
-Got off to an impressive start in her rookie season with records of 5-3 in singles and 7-2 in doubles play, the latter tying with Charlotte Phillips for a team-best during the fall...singles campaign was highlighted by a Tennis Express Houston Open finals appearance in which she lost a hard-fought 6-4, 7-5 match to Solo Zinko of No. 22 Rice...in doubles, she teamed up with Charlotte Phillips to win the NSU Fall Lady Demon Invite, in which the pair only dropped seven games during the entire tournament.
+4...
+Got off to an impressive start in her fall rookie season with records of 5-3 in singles and 7-2 in doubles play, the latter tying with Charlotte Phillips for a team-best during the fall...
+Singles campaign was highlighted by a Tennis Express Houston Open finals appearance in which she lost a hard-fought 6-4, 7-5 match to Solo Zinko of No. 22 Rice (11/4)...
+In doubles, she teamed up with Charlotte Phillips to win the NSU Fall Lady Demon Invite, in which the pair only dropped seven games during the entire tournament.